-Parties to Lawsuits The party initiating a lawsuit is referred to as the plaintiff or petitioner, depending on the nature of the action, and the party against whom a lawsuit is brought is the defendant or respondent.
+Parties to Lawsuits As mentioned in Chapter 1, the party initiating a lawsuit is referred to as the plaintiff or petitioner, depending on the nature of the action, and the party against whom a lawsuit is brought is the defendant or respondent.
 Lawsuits frequently involve more than one plaintiff and/or defendant.
 When a case is appealed from the original court or jurisdiction to another court or jurisdiction, the party appealing the case is called the appellant.
 The appellee is the party against whom the appeal is taken.
 (In some appellate courts, the party appealing a case is referred to as the petitioner, and the party against whom the suit is brought or appealed is called the respondent.)